 Appropriate Vaccine Usage

-This is the percent of patients that were given the flu and pneumonia vaccines.
-High vaccination rates should be the norm at this point.
+This tells you the percent of residents that were given the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-Measures the percent of long-term residents who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and eating.
+This tells you the percentage of residents that needed increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with activities of daily living may indicate decline of a resident's well-being.

 Ability to Keep Residents Mobile